PedroMartelleto/Book-Store/Milestone 2 - Client/README.md

 In the latest version of this project, all tests in the client-side were executed with success.
 The tests in the server-side are not yet complete for the Milestone 2.
 ## Build Procedures

 Instructions for building and executing the client and server-side applications are provided in the README.md files inside their respective folders.
-Note that it is not necessary to run the server-side yourself if you want to test the client-side, since there is an instance of the server running at the URL `[url here]`.
+Note that to fully test the client-side application, it is required that a server be running on the same machine.
 ## Problems and Comments

 None.